karthikv792/RADAR-X/README.md

 # RADAR-X = RADAR + EXPLANATIONS
-### An Interactive Interface Pairing Contrastive Explanations and Refined Plan Suggestions in Decision Support Systems
+### An Interactive Interface for Explanatory Dialogue in Decision Support Systems
 Extending [RADAR](http://www.public.asu.edu/~ssengu15/files/aaai-fss-radar.pdf) to support Explanatory Dialogue.

 This is the citation for the original RADAR paper